Motorcycle battery – Different types & tips to extend life

 AGM motorcycle battery

-AGM batteries are a type of lead-acid battery among motorcycle battery types that is maintenance-free and spill-proof.
+AGM batteries are a type of lead-acid battery for motorcycles that are maintenance-free and spill-proof.
 They offer reliable performance but are more expensive and heavier than lithium batteries.
 They also have a shorter lifespan.

 1. Durability: AGM batteries are robust and can withstand harsh conditions, making them reliable for long-term use.